asterkin/phoenix/README.md

   5. EMAIL_SERVER="your-company-mail-server (e.g. cisco.com)"
   6. EOF

-Once you have the basic definitions in place you could use the wget script to run various Phoenix scripts.
+Once you have the basic definitions in place you could use the wrun script to run various Phoenix scripts.
 Example:

-wget github.com/asterkin/phoenix/raw/master git-scm
+wrun github.com/asterkin/phoenix/raw/master git-scm

 Please, pay attention, all Phoenix scripts except for git-scm normally should be run with sudo.
 Example: